 Family support services are community-based services that assist and support parents in their role as caregivers.
 Such services can take many different forms depending on the strengths and needs of the family, but their overarching goal is to help parents enhance skills and resolve problems to promote optimal child development.
 All families can benefit from support in some way; the principles of family support should be incorporated into casework across the child welfare service continuum.

-Offers a free, confidential hotline to connect people with local resources for food, employment, crisis, health, and housing assistance.
+Offers a free, confidential hotline to connect people with local resources for food, employment, crisis support, health, and housing assistance.

 Just In Time Parenting

-Provides research-based information to families in factsheets and newsletters and connects parents to age-appropriate resources and expert advice.
+Provides research-based information to families in factsheets and newsletters and connects parents to resources and expert advice based on their child's age.

 National Parent Helpline®